tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Monkeypod – A Shade Tree with Wide-Spreading Branches

-The monkeypod tree (Samanea saman), also known as rain tree, is not native to Hawaii but has become one of the islands’ favorite shade trees.
-Native to tropical Central and South America, monkeypod was introduced to Hawaii in the 19th century and quickly became popular in parks, schoolyards, and large lawns.
+The monkeypod tree (Samanea saman), also known as the rain tree, is a non-native species that has become one of the most recognizable shade trees in Hawaii.
+Originally from tropical regions of Central and South America, monkeypod was introduced in the 19th century and is now widely planted in parks, schoolyards, roadways, and open landscapes across the islands.

 Kamani – A Tree with Edible and Medicinal Nuts